scala/scala-lang/_posts/2015-11-16-minutes-from-nov-2015.md

 The document proposes a solution similar to Haskell:

 - a "core": which consists only what the compiler needs and not more ([@odersky](https://github.com/odersky) thinks for Scala this should be explained slightly)
 - a "platform": can vary and be much bigger.
-The platform would be maintained by a different set of people from the core (and have it's own committee), it would be handled by the people who contribute modules to the platform
+The platform would be maintained by a different set of people from the core (and have its own committee), it would be handled by the people who contribute modules to the platform

 [@odersky](https://github.com/odersky) thinks this would be a good model for us as well - the SLIP/SIP committee would look after the core and language, leave the platform to those who work on the platform.
 The SLIP committee would probably need to jumpstart the platform process in the beginning, but would like to hand over it's running to the community as soon as possible